Győr: History

 The Magyars occupied the town around 900 and fortified the abandoned Roman fortress.
 Stephen I, the first king of Hungary, founded an episcopate there.
 The town received its Hungarian name Győr, which likely derives from Old Hungarian personal name Győr, who could be the county's first count.
 The town was affected by all the trials and tribulations of the history of Hungary: it was occupied by Mongols during the Mongol invasion (1241–1242) and then was destroyed by the Czech army in 1271.

 After the disastrous battle of Mohács, Baron Tamás Nádasdy and Count György Cseszneky occupied the town for King Ferdinand I while John Zápolya also was attempting to annex it.
-During the Ottoman occupation of present-day central and eastern Hungary (1541 - late 17th century), Győr's commander Kristóf Lamberg thought it would be futile to try to defend the town from the Turkish army.
-He burned down the town and the Turkish forces found nothing but blackened ruins, hence the Turkish name for Győr, Yanık kale ("burnt castle").
+During the Ottoman occupation of present-day central and eastern Hungary (1541 – late 17th century), Győr's commander Kristóf Lamberg thought it would be futile to try to defend the town from the Turkish army.
+He burned down the town and the Turkish forces found nothing but blackened ruins, hence the Turkish name for Győr, Yanık kale ('burnt castle').

 During rebuilding, the town was surrounded with a castle and a city wall designed by the leading Italian builders of the era.
 The town changed in character during these years, with many new buildings built in Renaissance style, but the main square and the grid of streets remained.

 In 1594, after the death of Count János Cseszneky, captain of Hungarian footsoldiers, the Ottoman army occupied the castle and the town.
 In 1598 the Hungarian and Austrian army took control of it again and occupied it.
-During the Turkish occupation the city was called Yanık Kala (burned place, as a reference to the enormous damages caused by the siege).
+During the Turkish occupation the city was called Yanık Kala (یانق قلعه, 'burned castle', as a reference to the enormous damages caused by the siege).

 In 1683, the Turks returned briefly, only to leave after being defeated in the Battle of Vienna.

 During the following centuries, the town became prosperous.
 In 1743 Győr was elevated to free royal town status by Maria Theresa.
 The religious orders of Jesuits and Carmelites settled there, building schools, churches, a hospital, and a monastery.

-On 14 June 1809, during the War of the Fifth Coalition, this was the site of the Battle of Győr (Battle of Raab), where the army of Eugène de Beauharnais defeated the Hungarian "noble insurrection" (militia) and an Austrian corps under the Archdukes Joseph and Johann.
+On 14 June 1809, during the War of the Fifth Coalition, this was the site of the Battle of Raab, the city's German name, where the army of Eugène de Beauharnais defeated the Hungarian "noble insurrection" (militia) and an Austrian corps under the Archdukes Joseph and John.
 Napoleon's forces occupied the castle and had some of its walls blown up.
 The leaders of the town soon realized that the old ramparts were not useful any more.
 Most of the ramparts were destroyed, allowing the town to expand.